coders-school/stl/01-containers/01-sequence-containers/01-vector.md

 The task for now is:

+1. Measure the time of accessing the middle element of the vectors of ints of size 100K and 1M.

-1. Write a `measure` function that takes a description as a string and any other function (without parameters so far).
+2. Write a `measure` function that takes a description as a string and any other function (without parameters so far).
 Use template parameter for the function.
    It should measure the execution time of the given function.
 Use `std::chrono::high_resolution_clock()`.
    After the measurement it should print the measurement and the description in one line.

-2. Measure the time of accessing the middle element of the vectors of ints of size 500K and 5M.